ajbodev/ajbodev.github.io/app/content/tech/engineering-mid-level.md

 # Engineering Mid Level

-Perusing thru available jobs in StackOverflow, I came across this [gem](https://stackoverflow.com/jobs/109401/full-stack-software-engineer-britecore).
+Looking at jobs available via StackOverflow, I came across this [gem](https://stackoverflow.com/jobs/109401/full-stack-software-engineer-britecore).
 What's so special about it?
-There are lots and lots of fullstack software engineering job postings out there - this is the only I've come across so far that gave you a 'guaranteed interview' if you complete a [special project](https://github.com/IntuitiveWebSolutions/EngineeringMidLevel) from them.
-I'm not really sure if it's guaranteed (I guess I'll have to find out), but the idea of having candidates prove themselves with a project - I think that's meritocracy at it's finest.
+There are lots and lots of fullstack software engineering job postings out there - but this is the only I've come across so far that gave you a 'guaranteed interview' if you complete a [special project](https://github.com/IntuitiveWebSolutions/EngineeringMidLevel) from them.
+I'm not really sure if it's guaranteed, but the idea of having candidates prove themselves with a project - I think that's meritocracy at it's finest.
 And that's a good thing, because merit should be the most important basis in doing software right.

-Add to that, a good challenge like this reminds of my CS college days, when MEs (machine exercises) were regularly given after a lecture, and finishing them was such a reward in itself.
-Sometimes there's competition who can finish them the fastest, or the least amount of code.
-And sometimes they were too hard and we didn't finish them, and that was alright - take em home, pound your head on the problem, then submit them the next day.
+A good challenge like this reminds of my CS college days, when MEs (machine exercises) were regularly given after a lecture, and solving them felt great.
+Sometimes we compete on who can solve the fastest, or in the least amount of code.
+And sometimes they were too hard and had to be taken home.
+We had to bang our head on the problem, eureka'd, then submit the next day.

-Now, [this](https://github.com/IntuitiveWebSolutions/EngineeringMidLevel) particular problem, [this](https://github.com/IntuitiveWebSolutions/EngineeringMidLevel) gem - it's an ME alright, an Enterprise-style ME.
+[This gem, this problem](https://github.com/IntuitiveWebSolutions/EngineeringMidLevel) - it's an ME alright, an Enterprise-style ME.

 <!--